The best battleships and warships of all time

 HMS Queen Elizabeth

 It would be rude not to include the HMS Queen Elizabeth on this list.

 It would probably be treason in fact, as this ship is named as a tribute to the ship of the same name that was a leading dreadnought battleship from World War I. That ship was named in honour of Queen Elizabeth I, the Virgin Queen.

-The new HMS Queen Elizabeth was launched in 2017 but isn't expected to go into service until 2020.
+The new HMS Queen Elizabeth was launched in 2017.
 This is an aircraft carrier of epic proportions and the largest warship ever constructed for the Royal Navy.
 It is capable of carrying as many as 60 aircraft and up to 1,600 service staff.
 It has a top speed of 25 knots, can travel 10,000 nautical miles and boasts some serious firepower to protect itself from attack.

 HMS Defender